AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/AI-assistant-right-panel.md

 # AI Assistant to author documents with smart efficiency

 Experience Manager Guides provides an AI Assistant tool that helps you make your authoring smarter and faster.
 You experience simplified document handling through intelligent suggestions and optimization.
 Using this tool, view the smart suggestions to reuse the content from the existing content repository.
-Use text prompt feature allows you to ask a query or instruct and generate an output for the selected content.
+Use text prompt feature  for providing a prompt or instructions to change the content and generate an output.
 Use the AI Assistant to smartly convert a paragraph to a list.
 You can create a short description for the current topic.
 This feature also helps you to easily improve and translate the selected content.

 >[!NOTE]
 >
 > To add the AI Assistant feature in the right panel, your system administrator must select the **AI Assistant** option under the **Panels** tab in the **Editor Settings** ![Editor Settings icon](./images/editor_settings_icon.svg).
 > Also, you must check out your document to view the AI Assistant icon.

+This feature is available for DITA topics only.
 After selecting the text in a topic, you can choose to perform any of the AI Assistant actions:

 ![ai assistant](./images/ai-assistant-panel.png)